-Kenneth Winters was host of CBC Radio’s daily concert program “Mostly Music” from 1989 to 1996.
-He was music critic for the Globe and Mail from 1999 to 2011.
+Kenneth Winters was the host of CBC Radio’s daily concert program “Mostly Music” from 1989 to 1996.
+He was a music critic for the Globe and Mail from 1999 to 2011.

 With Helmut Kallmann and Gilles Potvin, Winters was co-editor of the first edition of the authoritative Encyclopedia of Music in Canada (1981).